CORDIA

 -blooms

-during all the seasons of the year
+most of the year

 -drought tolerant when established